Simon-Eklundh/youtube_rss_reader/README.md

 ## Warnings

-on first run, this will download the last 7 or so videos of each creator. after that, it'll only download new ones unless you add a new creator in which case the last 7 videos from the new creator will be downloaded as well. this is a knowing choice and will likely not change (although an added option to only download the absolute newest might be added at a later date)
+on first run, this will download the last 7 or so videos of each creator. after that, it'll only download new ones unless you add a new creator in which case the last 7 videos from the new creator will be downloaded as well.
+this is a knowing choice and will likely not change (although an added option to only download the absolute newest might be added at a later date)
 IF you download two different videos with the same name, from the same creator (extremely unlikely) something might go wrong

 ## Requirements
 Python 3.6 or higher
 pip
 all the requirements in the requirements.txt file

 ## Installation

 - clone this repository
-- install the requirements
+- install the requirements (pip install -r requirements.txt)

 ## How to report bugs